usefathom/fathom/docs/Installation instructions.md

 Check out the [configuration file documentation](Configuration.md) for all possible configuration values, eg if you want to use MySQL or Postgres instead.

 ## Register your admin user

+> This step is optional.
+If you don't register any users, your Fathom dashboard will be public.

 To register a user in the Fathom instance we just created, run the following command from the directory where your `.env` file is.